Paco644/GodotSteamBuildScript/README.md

     * Choose whether to clone a new Godot version or use an an existing folder.
     * Select the Godot version to clone (if cloning).
     * Choose the Steamworks SDK ZIP to use.
-    * Wait while the script clones modules, builds the editor, generates Mono glue files, and copies `steam_api64.dll` to the bin folder.
+    * Wait while the script clones modules, builds the editor, generates Mono glue files, exports templates, and copies `steam_api64.dll` to the bin folder.

 Once complete, your custom Godot Mono editor will be in the **bin** folder inside the source directory.